mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ### Version 2.1-SNAPSHOT

+### Version 2.0.1
+- Fixed bug in which non-admin users were unable to access webhook settings

 ### Version 2.0
 -  Made setup of the Jenkins repository easier by adding SSH/HTTP quick select
 -  Fire notification after pull-requests have been merged